 - With the same solution, you can use a sprayer to spray the mixture directly on the leaves to keep them lush and healthy,

-- A few tablespoons of Epsom Salt around your ground hostas in the spring gives them a great early boost.
+- A few tablespoons of Epsom Salt around your ground hostas in the spring will give them a great early boost.

 On a New Hosta Garden Area